ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-family/buffalo-mills.md

 weight: 2
 ---

-This section introduces the family of William Mills, a cousin of Edward Mills' father Jonas Davis Mills, who lived in western NY during a time that overlaps with the time Edward Mills' family was living in Corfu NY, likely less than 20 miles away.
+This section introduces the family of William Mills, a first cousin of Edward Mills' father Jonas Davis Mills, who lived in western NY during a time that overlaps with the time Edward Mills' family was living in Corfu NY, likely less than 20 miles away.

 <!--more-->